ssjswaraj/LLM-and-NLP/Gemma 7b (QLoRA) with English Quotes Database Using Transformer Fine Tune/README.md

-### Project Title: Fine-Tuning and Quantization of Gemma 7B for Quote Generation
+### Fine-Tuning and Quantization of Gemma 7B for Quote Generation

-### Project Description:
+**Project Description:**
 This project focuses on enhancing the efficiency and performance of the Gemma 7B model for generating quotes through fine-tuning and quantization techniques.
-The Gemma 7B model, known for its advanced capabilities in language modeling, will be optimized using state-of-the-art tools and methodologies.

-**Overview:**
 The project leverages cutting-edge libraries and frameworks such as Transformers, BitsAndBytes, Peft, trl, and Accelerate to fine-tune and quantize the Gemma 7B model.
 The model is initially quantized using bfloat16 for computation and 4-bit quantization for model parameters, aiming to reduce memory usage and improve inference speed without compromising accuracy.

 **Key Steps:**